netcosports/bo-technical-test/instructions/README.md

 ### TODO

-1. Create a new branch
+1. Fork the repository
 2. Fix the current bug preventing the page to load
-3. Add a form as per screenshot :
+3. Add a form as per screenshot (the icons at the end of the inputs are not mandatory) :
    ![login page](login.png)
 4. Connect the form to the appropriate method